DavidHe1127/Mr.He_HandBook/DevOps/Tooling/pulumi.md

   auth0-configuration:custom_config: dave.dev
 ```
 - Use `--force` to delete stack state file even if registered resources still exist.
 It's now your responsibility to remove resources.
+- If there is any error occurred during `up`, all proposed changes will not be made.

 ## Import resources